alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 For the best experience, please follow these guidelines when running multi-threaded jobs:

   - Alces Flight Compute automatically configures compute nodes with one CPU **slot** per detected CPU core, including hyper-threaded cores.
-  - **Memory limits** are enforced per CPU-core-slot; for example, if your default memory request is 1.5GB and you request ``-pe smp 4``, your 4-core job will be allocated ``4 x 1.5GB = 6GB`` of RAM in total.
+  - **Memory limits** are enforced per CPU-core-slot; for example, if your default memory request is 1.5GB and you request ``-pe smp 4``, your 4-core job will be allocated 4 x 1.5GB = **6GB of RAM** in total.
   - **Runtime** limits are a measurement of wall-clock time and are not effected by requesting multiple CPU cores.
-  - Multi-threaded jobs can be interactive, batch or array type.
+  - Multi-threaded jobs can be **interactive, batch** or **array** type.
-  - If you request more CPU cores than your largest node can accomodate, your scheduler will print a warning at submission time but still allow the job to queue (in case a larger node is added to your cluster at a later date).
+  - If you request more CPU cores than your largest node can accommodate, your scheduler will print a warning at submission time but still allow the job to queue (in case a larger node is added to your cluster at a later date).
 For example:

 .. code:: bash